AdvancedRx Project Plan · Updated 2026-06-11

 • OwnerId = lookup Group WHERE DeveloperName='CS_Case' AND Type='Queue'

-Auto-quarantine override: if patient has any open Case with RT=Quarantined_Order or Refill_Request_Case, the canonical Case_Insert_Update_Same_Record BeforeSave silently rewrites RT and OwnerId.
+Auto-quarantine override (corrected 2026-06-11): if the patient has any open Case with RT=Quarantined_Order or Refill_Request_Case, the canonical Case_Insert_Update_Same_Record BeforeSave silently reassigns OwnerId only — it never rewrites the RT.
 Gated on ISNEW=true.
-Service post-queries the Case and returns actualCaseRecordType + wasQuarantined in the response.
+Service post-queries the Case and returns actualCaseOwnerType + wasQuarantined (owner-based detection, not RT) plus an AUTO_QUARANTINE_APPLIED warning.

 Pharmacy_Note__c ×3